-• See Chapter 3, "Parts listing, xSeries 260 Type 8865," on page 107 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU).
+- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See Chapter 3, "Parts listing, System x3800 Type 8866," on page 95 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.

 Error code Description Action 1601 Systems-management adapter communication error.
-1. Make sure that the Remote Supervisor Adapter II SlimLine is installed correctly.
-Update the Remote Supervisor Adapter II SlimLine firmware (see "Updating the firmware" on page 157).
-Update the BMC firmware (see "Updating the firmware" on page 157).
+Make sure that the Remote Supervisor Adapter II SlimLine is installed correctly.
+Update the Remote Supervisor Adapter II SlimLine firmware (see "Updating the firmware" on page 145).
+Update the BMC firmware (see "Updating the firmware" on page 145).
 4. Reseat the following components: a.
 Microprocessor tray b.
 I/O board c.
 Adapter (Trained service technician only) Replace the microprocessor tray.
 1602 Systems-management adapter communication error.
-1. Make sure that the Remote Supervisor Adapter II SlimLine is installed correctly.
-Update the Remote Supervisor Adapter II SlimLine firmware (see "Updating the firmware" on page 157).
-Update the BMC firmware (see "Updating the firmware" on page 157).
+Make sure that the Remote Supervisor Adapter II SlimLine is installed correctly.
+Update the Remote Supervisor Adapter II SlimLine firmware (see "Updating the firmware" on page 145).
+Update the BMC firmware (see "Updating the firmware" on page 145).
 4. Reseat the following components: a.
 Microprocessor tray b.
 I/O board c.
-(Trained service technician only) PCI-X board 5.
-Replace the Remote Supervisor Adapter II SlimLine.
+(Trained service technician only) PCI board Replace the Remote Supervisor Adapter II SlimLine.
 (Trained service technician only) Replace the microprocessor tray.
 1762 Fixed disk configuration error.
 Run the Configuration/Setup Utility program and load the settings.
-2. Reseat the following components: a.
+Reseat the following components: a.
 SAS hard disk drive backplane cables b.
 SAS hard disk drive c.
-I/O board Replace the components listed in step 2 one at a time, in the order shown, restarting the server each time.
+I/O board 3.
+Replace the components listed in step 2 one at a time, in the order shown, restarting the server each time.

-• See Chapter 3, "Parts listing, xSeries 260 Type 8865," on page 107 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU).

-• If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.
+- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See Chapter 3, "Parts listing, System x3800 Type 8866," on page 95 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.